Goals for an unpredictable world

 How it adapts

 Variable: matched to maturity stage.
 1 week (ideate) → 1 year (mature).
 Fixed: quarterly.
 Some orgs add annual layer.
 Fixed: 6 weeks.
 No exceptions.
-Fixed: 90 days.

 Autonomy model